By Martin Alva - December 4, 2018

-As a result, birthing a rather ‘brilliant’ idea to tackle this problem, manufacturers then decided to use the opposite pole for the same purpose.
+As a result, birthing a rather ‘brilliant’ idea to tackle this problem, manufacturers then decided to change of polarity in classic for the same purpose.
 This was, however, not the wisest of ideas to be straight.
 While many of the automakers went ahead with the ugly transition, some retained the negative terminal.
 Thus began the nightmare of a widespread confusion.
 Apart from being a terrible idea with interim application in various models, another let-down of the idea costed numerous electrical equipment over the ensuing decades.

 As a result of the hustle-bustle, in what could be an even imbecile decision, all of the ones who had switched to positive terminal decided to switch back to negative.
 Amid the shuttle between negatives and positives, the number of cars with defective positive terminals remained the same.
 And this continued for nearly the next three decades.

-Now while you might think that switching the polarity of your car might essentially compromise its originality, it should be noted that the switch would be a minor reason that would be outweighed by the benefits.
+Now while you might think change of polarity in classic might essentially compromise its originality, it should be noted that the switch would be a minor reason that would be outweighed by the benefits.
 Hence, here’s how you switch the polarity of your car….safely.